Skip to Main Content

 dots

-NORTH JERSEY EMPLOYMENT DISCRIMINATION ATTORNEYS FOR EMPLOYEES
+NORTH JERSEY EMPLOYMENT DISCRIMINATION LAWYERS FOR EMPLOYEES

 Employment discrimination can have dire financial consequences, not only for the victims who are directly impacted, but also any dependents or loved ones whom they are trying to support.
 Multiple generations of an entire family can be plunged into financial hardship when a skilled employee, or well-qualified job applicant, is unfairly denied opportunities, compensation, or job benefits on the basis of his or her skin color, religious beliefs, sexual preference, country of origin, or other personal traits.

 If you suspect that bias, rather than actual performance or ability, was the reason you were fired, demoted, looked over, underpaid, or otherwise affected detrimentally, a New Jersey workplace discrimination lawyer can work with you to identify an efficient and strategic course of legal action.
 Depending on the circumstances, you may have a claim under the Civil Rights Act, the New Jersey Law Against Discrimination, or other laws against employment discrimination.
-To arrange a free consultation concerning a workplace discrimination claim in New Jersey, contact the Law Offices of Usmaan Sleemi at (973) 453-4060.

 CONTACT US

-Law Office of Usmaan Sleemi
+Law Offices of Usmaan Sleemi LLC.

 New Jersey Office:

-Parsippany, New Jersey 07054
+Paramus, New Jersey 07652

 img